 It’s hard to imagine a more important financial law than the Social Security Act of 1935.
 For most of us, Social Security will be the foundation of our retirement income.
 And, for the vast majority of retirees, it is the single most important reason they live above the poverty level.
-So, it was to be with much fanfare that we recognized and celebrated that Social Security turns 85 on August 14th.
+So, it was to be with much fanfare that we recognized and celebrated that Social Security turned 85 on August 14th, 2020.

 Unfortunately, with the drama and trauma of what 2020 has turned out to be, this incredible milestone was nearly missed.
 But not here in my Plymouth office!
 I’ve continued to write about and talk about this most important foundation for nearly everyone’s retirement.